elixirschool/elixirschool/posts/2020-04-22-instrumenting-phoenix-with-telemetry-part-one.md

 ## Telemetry Gives Us Visibility

-[Telemetry](https://www.erlang-solutions.com/blog/introducing-telemetry.html) is an open source suite of libraries which aims to to unify and standardize how the libraries and applications on the BEAM are instrumented and monitored.
+[Telemetry](https://www.erlang-solutions.com/blog/introducing-telemetry.html) is an open source suite of libraries which aims to unify and standardize how the libraries and applications on the BEAM are instrumented and monitored.
 How does it work?

 > At the core of Telemetry lies the event.
 The event indicates that something has happened: an HTTP request was accepted, a database query returned a result, or the user has signed in.
 Each event can have many handlers attached to it, each performing a specific action when the event is published.
 For example, an event handler might update a metric, log some data, or enrich a context of distributed trace.